 My parents operated a potato and dairy farm just outside of Summerside.
 When my eldest brother was thirteen he went to a Revival Meeting with our cousin and accepted Jesus Christ as his personal Saviour.
-My Mother went with him the following Sunday to see what they were teaching her son and that day she gave her life to Jesus.
+My Mother went with me the following Sunday to see what they were teaching her son and that day she gave her life to Jesus.
 She also dedicated her two little boys (me 4 and my bother 3) to the Lord.
-A few months later my father followed.
+A few months later my father soon followed.
 My Mother was 35 at the time and our home was never the same.
 It seemed like every time the doors of the Church were open we were there.
-My Mom was constantly studying the Bible.
+My Mom was constantly studying her Bible.
 My parents were always ready to be a bold witness for Jesus Christ.

 After I graduated High School and just before I was to go back to Toronto, I was doing some painting for my Aunt Jean.
 While we were eating dinner she looked at me and said “David, when are you going to accept Jesus into your heart?”
 She totally caught me off guard!
 Tears filled my eyes and she gently led me into the living room and led me to the Lord.
 She wouldn’t let me up until I memorized Proverbs 3:5-7.
 She encouraged me to say these verses to myself every time I went through personal challenges in my life.
 She at that time had no way of knowing how many there would be.
 I remember afterwards walking down the hill to my Aunt Lillian’s, where I was living.
-I felt so free and clean I felt I was floating.
+I felt so free and clean; I felt I was floating.
 I had no idea why I had waited so long to do this.
 My life has never been the same since.

-Sadly during this time my marriage ended and I moved to Victoria, British Columbia where I managed an apartment building for three years.
-During this time I met and married my second wife.
-We were to realize later that we should have just remained friends.
+Sadly during this time my marriage ended and I moved to Victoria, British Columbia where I was active in my Church.
 For five years I operated Christian based drop-in Counselling Centres in Metro Vancouver (Surrey and Langley) called “Our Place”.
 We averaged about 100 drop-ins a day.
 In 1990 I was voted Surrey Citizen of the Year for my work with street people.
 The police said the crime rate dropped drastically during this five-year period.
 God had used me in a powerful way.
 It was there that the Lord gave me a “Father Anointing.”
 Almost all the drop ins called me Dad.
 This continues to this day in our local Assembly and with our World Wide Missions.